7 Mistakes Avoid When Building Your College Profile

 Being open to any criticism and addressing it is the best way to get started with putting your misplaced notions about extracurricular activities behind you.

 Let's first focus on the inappropriate methods that students generally resort to and thereby become part of the herd instead of standing out in the crowd.
 If you have done any of the things listed below, simply put it behind you and move forward with the awareness that you need to change tracks to make a lasting impression.

 Questioning what extracurricular activities you should pursue or how to go about it

 By raising such a question, what you are actually asking is the approach you should select.
 You are probably looking for a strategy rather than trying to make up your mind about extracurricular activities that will showcase you either as an all-rounder or as a master.

 There is no such thing as a time-tested method to pull off a successful extracurricular profile.

-Each student’s path is unique and different – you can’t try to go piggyback on the methods employed by a student who has been accepted at a reputed university.
+Each student's path is unique and different – you can't try to go piggyback on the methods employed by a student who got accepted at a reputed university.
 His journey in extracurricular activities will be very different from yours.

 For instance, you may be assessing what summer activities you should take up.
-If you are inclined towards science, you could take on a summer science program at a reputed institution to enhance your knowledge and skills in the subject which may even lead to participating in competitions and research programs etc.
+If you are inclined towards science, you could take on a summer science program at a reputed institution to enhance your knowledge and skills in the subject, leading to participating in competitions and research programs, etc.

 But the same program may not be the right choice for you if the institution is offering the summer program to underprivileged students with an average to below-average educational history.
 Your takeaway from such a program will not justify the time and effort spent on it.

-Whenever you ask yourself what extracurricular activities you should pursue, decode it as an indication that you are without focus.
-It’s important that you should be able to spot openings that are a good fit for you, even if it takes you some time to find that groove.
-It’s better to be a slow starter rather than jump into the first thing that you feel will make a good impression on your college application.
+Whenever you ask yourself what extracurricular activities you should pursue, decode them to indicate that you are without focus.
+You must be able to spot openings that are a good fit for you, even if it takes you some time to find that groove.
+It's better to be a slow starter rather than jump into the first thing you feel will make a good impression on your college application.